ebook special offer

 Lifestyle Planning is About Understanding Risk Management

-Whatever stage of life you are at whether as a single, married, parent or retiree it is important that you understand how to manage risk.
-Often this is not learnt until later in life.
+Whatever stage of life you are at whether as a single, married, parent, or retiree it is important that you understand how to manage risk.
+Often this is not learned until later in life.

 I know because I have made mistakes and not identified the risks at some stages of my life and had to work hard to recover my position.